Be Part of Research is run by the National Institute for Health Research NIHR).

 - NHS Behind the Headlines: These articles explain the facts behind research stories you may come across in newspapers.

-We have a number of social media channels and newsletters tailored to you and your interests.
-You can get the latest news on how we’re involving patients, carers and the public in NIHR work by signing up to our quarterly Patients and the Public newsletter.
+To receive the latest news on how we’re involving patients, carers and the public in our work, sign up to our quarterly Patients and the Public newsletter.